thornoe/GreenGDP/index.md

 ### Identification of water bodies

-This project follows the demarcation given by the current water body plan for 2015-2021 *(Vandområdeplan 2)* which is the Danish Government's implementation of phase two of the European Union's [Water Framework Directive](https://ec.europa.eu/environment/water/water-framework/).
-The water bodies are constituted by a total of 6979 streams, 857 lakes and 119 coastal waters.
+This project follows the selection and demarcation given by **VP2** *([Vandområdeplan 2](https://mst.dk/natur-vand/vandmiljoe/vandomraadeplaner/vandomraadeplaner-2015-2021/))* which is the Danish water body plan for 2015-2021 that implements phase two of the **EU-WFD** ([the European Union's Water Framework Directive](https://ec.europa.eu/environment/water/water-framework/)).
+The water bodies in VP2 are constituted by a total of 6979 streams, 857 lakes and 119 coastal waters.

 ### Assigning monitoring stations to water bodies

 Geographically, streams are identified as vectors while the monitoring stations are recorded as point observations.
-Official linkage tables exist for water bodies and stations that have  with data to the basis analysis for the water body plan

-The demarcation and the results of a very thorough status assessment can be seen at the interactive [MiljøGIS](http://miljoegis.mim.dk/spatialmap?profile=vandrammedirektiv2-bek-2019) showing the basis analysis for the water body plan which is based on data from 2007-2012 and encompass several new indicators.
+Official linkage tables link water bodies and stations that were used in the basis analysis for VP2.
+That is, stations that were monitored at some point during 2008-2012 for streams or during 2007-2012 for lakes and coastal waters.
+[MiljøGIS](http://miljoegis.mim.dk/spatialmap?profile=vandrammedirektiv2-bek-2019) interactively shows the demarcation and the result of the basis analysis which also encompassed several new indicators in a very thorough assessment of both ecological and chemical status.

-For **streams**, {0} stations were matched to a water body by the linkage table (for 2008-2012).
-Besides, {1} were located within 15 meters of a water body carrying the name of the station's location.
+For **streams**, 9640 stations were matched to a water body by the official linkage table (covering stations used in the basis analysis for VP2).
+Besides, 836 were found within 15 meters of a water body carrying the name of the station's location.

 ## Ecological status of streams by year